Great local drives:

 San Diego Botanic Garden, Encinitas formerly Quail Botanical Gardens, is a botanical garden in Encinitas, California, United States.
 At 37 acres, the garden includes rare bamboo groves, desert gardens, a tropical rainforest, California native plants, Mediterranean climate landscapes, and a subtropical fruit garden.

-Southern California National and State Parks
+Southern California National Parks and Monuments

 A little farther away, these road trips will take several days.
 These parks are withing one day drive